israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Here, the method named "createElement" is retrieved from document and is called.

-If you use a method for a numeric literal and the numeric literal has no exponent and no decimal point.
+If you use a method for a numeric literal and the numeric literal has no exponent and no decimal point, leave white-space(s) before the dot that precedes the method call to prevent the dot from being interpreted as a decimal point.

 ### Operator Precedence